nilvishah/Kramer_america_assessment/README.md

-Here’s a clean, structured **README.md** for your project based on everything you shared:

----

 # 🐱 Cat Fact Tracker

 A fun and interactive **Cat Facts Tracker** built with **React (frontend)** and **FastAPI (backend)**, featuring playful choices, random cat facts, editing capabilities, and a mini-game.
 Designed for both entertainment and a practical showcase of full-stack development.